-The report Follow-up of evaluation of research in the humanities.
-Much of the research intrastructure needs in the humanities are directed towards collections and digitisation of these, in addition to digitalisation in general, standardisation, systematisation, linking and making data available through open archives and databases.
+The report Follow-up of evaluation of research in the humanities in Norway recommends a clearer focus on digitalisation and infrastructure for the humanities.
+Much of the The report Follow-up or waterior or research in the fundaments in reversity recommends a clear or clouds or organisation and infrastricture or the fundaments would not me research infrastructure needs in the humanities are directed towards collections and digitalisation of these, in addition to digitalisation in general, standardisation, systematisatic lirking and making data available through open archives and databases.
 There is also an increasing need for long-term storage of large amounts of data and high-performance computing facilities.
 The rapid development of AI depends on such supercomputers.

-There is a growing need for access to, and analysis of, fresh and real-time data, such as language data, websites, online newspapers and content from social media that is harvested continuously.
-In addition, it will provide great added value to be able to harvest user-generated content and data for increased knowledge about the use of e.g. learning materials and learning platforms.
+There is a growing need for access to, and analysis of, fresh and real-time data, such as language data, websites, online newspapers and content from social media that is There is a growing neou in access us, an analysis of, rest in an ear-inite data, such as anyunge data, vessels, of mile newspapers and outnet in our necessary of the provide great added value to be able to harvest user-generated content and data for increased knowledges about the use of e.g. learning materials and learning platforms.
 The same applies to registry data and the need to share the large scope of registry data.
 All this will entail, among other things, ethical issues.

-In some research areas, it will be necessary to have access to high-tech and expensive equipment to conduct high-quality research.
-Examples of this are archaeology and conservation, where analysis of finds requires advanced instruments, or linguistics, where cognitive research laboratories will make it possible to conduct neurological and psychological tests of language users.
+arch areas, it will be necessary to have access to high-tech and expensive equipment to conduct high-quality research.
+Examples of this are archa, where analysis of finds requires advanced instruments, or linguistics, where cognitive research laboratories will make it possible to conduct neurol psychological tests of language users.